MoonLake Immunotherapeutics (MLTX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX).
+BENSALEM, Pa., Nov.
+18, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX).

-IF YOU SUFFERED A LOSS ON YOUR MOONLAKE INVESTMENTS, CLICK HERE BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?